-Outwrite was tasked with running a one-day media training workshop to discuss how to identify newsworthy developments, write an effective press release and prepare for a broadcast interview.
-Tracy and Ffion visited the team in Dogellau to help their performance when facing local and national media.
+Outwrite was tasked with running a one-day media training workshop to discuss how to identify newsworthy developments, write an effective press release, and prepare for a broadcast interview.
+Tracy and Ffion visited the team in Dolgellau to help their performance when facing local and national media.

 Cywain employees also took part in mock TV and radio interviews to prepare them for a ‘real’ media interview in front of a camera and microphone.

 Tracy said: “A broadcast interview can be a fantastic opportunity for a business to share its key messages and enhance its reputation.
 Media training helps you take full advantage.